What Is The Area Code For California

 Impact of VoIP and Mobile Technology

 The rise of Voice over Internet Protocol (VoIP) and mobile technology has also influenced the evolution of area codes.
-VoIP services allow people to make and receive calls over the internet, often using virtual phone numbers that are not tied to a specific geographic location.
+In practice, voIP services allow people to make and receive calls over the internet, often using virtual phone numbers that are not tied to a specific geographic location.
 This has blurred the traditional boundaries of area codes, as people can now have phone numbers with area codes that do not correspond to their actual location.

 Future Area Code Planning